AdguardTeam/KnowledgeBase/docs/adguard-for-mac/overview.md

 ### License

-First, there's the License management tab which you can open from the dropdown main menu (the one that opens once you click on the gear icon on the upper right of the main window).
+First, there's the License management tab that you can open from the dropdown main menu (the one that opens once you click the gear icon on the upper right of the main window).
 From this tab you can see which license type you are using, check its status and validity period.

 ![License](https://cdn.adguard.com/content/kb/ad_blocker/mac/License.jpg)